kathryncodesthings/sql-resource-allocation-analysis/README.md

 I've shown query logic and analytical thinking, rather than database deployment.

+To work with the example data and test the SQL queries, I used [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## Data Model

 The model consists of four core tables: